MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 |Account is not available, and opportunity is available     |   Collaboration spaces can be created only for opportunities.      |
 |Account and opportunity are not available     |  Collaboration spaces cannot be created.
 The **Collaborate in Teams** card is not visible on the **Copilot for Sales** pane in Outlook.       |

-## FAQ

-### Are changes in the CRM reflected automatically in Copilot for Sales?

-Changes made in the CRM aren't reflected automatically in Copilot for Sales.
-You must select **Refresh data** on the **Customize forms and fields** page to get the latest updates from the CRM.
-More information: [Refresh data](#refresh-data-from-crm)

-### Why is the delete option disabled for some fields in the contact record?

-If you enable new contact creation from within Copilot for Sales, you can't remove a field from the contact form if it's marked as required in CRM.

-### Which fields can't be customized?

-The following fields can't be added from the Copilot for Sales **Admin settings** page:

-**Dynamics 365**

--   Fields of type File, Image, Rich text, or MultiSelect Option Set.

--   Entity Id

--   All fields where [**IsValidODataAttribute**](/dotnet/api/microsoft.xrm.sdk.metadata.attributemetadata.isvalidodataattribute?view=dataverse-sdk-latest&preserve-view=true) is set to false.

-**Salesforce**

--   Fields of type Geolocation, Text area (rich), Text area (encrypted), External Lookup Relationship, or Picklist (Multi-Select).

--   Entity Id

-### How many fields can I add to a record?

-You can add a maximum of 40 fields to a record.

-### Why are some fields non-editable, although the record is set as editable?

-A field can be noneditable in the following cases:
-- The field is calculated
-- The field is required in the CRM

-### How are hyperlink formula fields from Salesforce CRM displayed in Copilot for Sales?

-In Salesforce CRM, hyperlink formula fields are rendered as rich text in Salesforce Lightning, allowing users to click on the link.
-In Copilot for Sales, hyperlink formula fields containing URLs (but no images) are displayed as clickable links.

-### Why are users getting an error with error code 4100 when viewing a CRM record?

-If you've connected Copilot for Sales to Salesforce, and your users see a 4100 error when viewing a CRM record, they don't have access to some of the fields added to be displayed.
-Ensure that all users of the app have access to the fields added to a CRM record.

-### Why don't I see the desired relationship for a record type during configuration?

-The relationship between record types is based on the order in which record types are added to admin settings.
-Ensure that the source record type is configured before the related record type.
-If the relationship is not displayed, reorder the record types in admin settings.
-More information: [Impact of the order of record types on relationships](#impact-of-the-order-of-record-types-on-relationships)